 If the Secretary waives the application fee under paragraph (1) for an applicant, the Secretary shall waive all other fees under this subsection for the applicant.

-Fees collected under this subsection shall be deposited into the Coastal Zone Management Fund established under section 1456a of this title.
+Fees collected under this subsection shall be deposited into the Coastal Hazard Emergency Fund established under section 1456b of this title.

 16 U.S.C. § 1456-1.
-Authorization of the Coastal and Estuarine Land Conservation Program (Section 307a)
+Authorization of the Coastal and Estuarine Resilience and Restoration Program (Section 307a)

 In general

-The Secretary may conduct a Coastal and Estuarine Land Conservation Program, in cooperation with appropriate State, regional, and other units of government, for the purposes of protecting important coastal and estuarine areas that have significant conservation, recreation, ecological, historical, or aesthetic values, or that are threatened by conversion from their natural, undeveloped, or recreational state to other uses or could be managed or restored to effectively conserve, enhance, or restore ecological function.
-The program shall be administered by the National Ocean Service of the National Oceanic and Atmospheric Administration through the Office for Coastal Management.
+The Secretary may conduct a Coastal and Estuarine Resilience and Restoration Program, in cooperation with appropriate State, regional, and other units of government and National Estuarine Research Reserves, for the purposes of:

+protecting important coastal and estuarine areas that have significant conservation, recreation, ecological, historical, cultural, or esthetic values or that are threatened by conversion from their natural, undeveloped, or recreational state to other uses or could be managed or restored to effectively conserve, enhance, or restore ecological function; and

+Restoring developed property in vulnerable coastal and estuarine areas to a natural state to restore ecological function, allow for shoreline migration, and protect coastal communities.

 Property acquisition grants

-The Secretary shall make grants under the program to coastal states with approved coastal zone management plans or National Estuarine Research Reserve units for the purpose of acquiring property or interests in property described in subsection (a) that will further the goals of—
+The Secretary shall make grants under the program to coastal States with approved coastal zone management plans or National Estuarine Research Reserve units for the purpose of acquiring property or interests in property described in subsection (a) that will further the goals of—

 a Coastal Zone Management Plan or Program approved under this chapter;